-QUESTIONER: Praise God.
+Q: Praise God.

 J: Do you understand what I’m saying?
 Okay.
 Good.

 J: I agree.
 You’ve got to be baptized.
-That’s...that’s the dividing line right there.
-You’re at the...you’re at the very nexus of the issue.
+That’s – that’s the dividing line right there.
+You’re at the – you’re at the very nexus of the issue.
 And if a man is not willing to forsake father or mother he’s not worthy to be my disciple.
-Jesus said, “be baptized."
-Book of Acts says repent and be baptized.
-And I believe the Bible is very clear that we need to confess Jesus as Lord publicly and baptism is a dramatic way for a public confession to take place.
+Jesus said, “be baptized.”
+The Book of Acts says repent and be baptized.
+And I believe the Bible is very clear that we need to confess Jesus as Lord publicly, and baptism is a dramatic way for a public confession to take place.
 The early church didn’t know of a Christian that hadn’t been baptized.

-In fact, you’re...you’re the actual test case in the New Testament, because that’s exactly what happened.
-Jews got saved and when they got baptized that was the public confession of their faith in Jesus Christ that set them against their own families and against their own society.
-So now, you’re at the point of Acts Chapter 5 where Peter and John were hauled before the Sanhedrin and they said stop preaching and at they point they said, “we will not stop, you judge whether we ought to obey God or men.”
+In fact, you’re – you’re the actual test case in the New Testament, because that’s exactly what happened.
+Jews got saved, and when they got baptized that was the public confession of their faith in Jesus Christ that set them against their own families and against their own society.
+So now, you’re at the point of Acts Chapter 5, where Peter and John were hauled before the Sanhedrin and they said stop preaching and at that point they said, “we will not stop.
+You judge whether we ought to obey God or men.”
 You see we obey men only as far as they can go.
 And as soon as they tell us to do something other than God told us to do, we have to make a choice.

 Q: Even though I’m under their authority?

 J: You’re not under their authority in terms of your faith.

 J: You’re under God’s authority.

 J: All right.

 Q: Thank you.

 J: Where are you going to be?

-ROBERT: Okay, thank you very much.
+Q: Thank you very much.

-JOHN: All right, you're welcome.
+J: You’re welcome.
 That’s a great question, isn’t it?
 Yeah, that’s encouraging.
 Bless his heart.

 QUESTION: Hi, John.
 My name is John.
 Love that name.

 JOHN: Great name.

 Q: Got to love this microphone too.
 Let me state this as quickly as possible.
 I’d like for you to address the topic of the nature of man.
-It seems like there’s a lot of discussion in the evangelical and fundamental circles and about the sin nature some hold to the total eradication of the sin nature.
+It seems like there’s a lot of discussion in the evangelical and fundamental circles and about the sin nature.
+Some hold to the total eradication of the sin nature.
 Some say there’s a conflict that goes on inside.
 Some say that it’s nothing more than just a concept that attempts to explain something that’s not really there and we don’t understand.
 And I have a little bit of a problem with all of it.
 And I would also like you to address that issue to the active disobedience on the part of Adam and Eve in the garden.

-We’re baptized into Christ, baptized into his death, buried with Him in baptized, raised to walk in newness of life, planted in the likeness of His death, we're in the likeness of his resurrection knowing this that our old man is dead.
+We’re baptized into Christ, baptized into his death, buried with Him in baptism, raised to walk in newness of life, planted in the likeness of His death.
+We’re in the likeness of his resurrection.
+Knowing this, that our old man is dead.
 All right?
-Now old man is a term for former life, just former life.
+Now, old man is a term for former life, just former life.
 Our former life is dead, crucified.
-And hence forth we should not serve sin.
+And henceforth we should not serve sin.
 For he that is dead is freed from the tyranny of sin.
 We are now alive to God.
-Now that’s essential to understand.
+Now, that’s essential to understand.

-Now what we’ve been trying to point out in the series is this.
+Now, what we’ve been trying to point out in the series is this.
 If any man be in Christ, he is what?
 A new creature or a new creation.
 How much of him is a new creation?
 Old things have passed away and behold, all things have what, become new.
 So he’s all new.
-Galatians 2:20 "I am crucified with Christ.”
-That means I am dead, "but nevertheless I live.”
+Galatians 2:20.
+“I am crucified with Christ.”
+That means I am dead, “nevertheless I live.”
 That means a new I is alive.
 And that is salvation.
 Salvation cannot be addition, it must be transformation.
-So you can’t have a Christian who is nothing but a new nature added to an older nature.
+So you can’t have a Christian who is nothing but a new nature added to an old nature.
 Do you understand that?

 Q: What I don’t understand is how we get the nature out of that.
 Now, I understand that the old man is made new.
 I’ve been following along with you in your study here in Romans.
 But what I don’t understand is where in the world do we draw a nature out of the fact that an old man that has been in sin is now made new.
 And the reason that we were in sin was because we were a servant to sin.
-Now that we’re in Christ Jesus, we no longer serve sin, but Adam and Eve were not servants to sin and yet they committed sin the garden.
+Now that we’re in Christ Jesus, we no longer serve sin.
+But Adam and Eve were not servants to sin and yet they committed sin the garden.

 Q: See, what we have here is...

-JOHN: ...yeah, you can’t...you cannot normalize Adam and Eve.
-You can’t...you can’t make Adam and Eve the definitive picture.
-You put them out of your mind, because their circumstances are utterly other than ours.
+J: Yeah, you can’t – you cannot normalize Adam and Eve.
+You can’t – you can’t make Adam and Eve the definitive picture.
+You – you put them out of your mind, because their circumstances are utterly other than ours.
 They are the exception.
-I mean, it’s the old story of the chicken and the egg.
+I mean it’s the old story of the chicken and the egg.
 Something’s got to come first and it didn’t come the way everything after it came, right?
 So you can’t normalize Adam and Eve’s situation.

 So we put that away.
-Don’t worry about Adam and Eve, don't use them as a pattern.
+Don’t worry about Adam and Eve.
+Don’t use them as a pattern.
 All we know is this, that we were an old man.
-The word nature simply speaks of the essential being that’s all.
+The word nature simply speaks of the essential being, that’s all.
 And our essential being was sinful.
-When you become a Christian your essential being is righteous.
+When you become a Christian, your essential being is righteous.
 You’re a new you.
 You’re a new creation.
-Now in Paul’s terminology as we’ve been saying in Romans 6 and 7, you’re a totally new you, but you still live in the flesh and that’s the right term to use.
+Now in Paul’s terminology, as we’ve been saying in Romans 6 and 7, you’re a totally new you, but you still live in the flesh and that’s the right term to use.
 The body of this death, body, flesh, remember bodily members, bodily parts, it’s all flesh humanness.

-And as long as that new creation, nature is simply a word that means the essential being, that new essential being created in Christ created like Christ, created as a...as an incorruptible seed, created as the very nature of God partaking that new creation has no sin in it.
+And as long as that new creation, nature is simply a word that means the essential being, that new essential being created in Christ, created like Christ, created as a – as an incorruptible seed, created as the very nature of God partaking, that new creation has no sin in it.
 But it exists in humanness.
 Now, I don’t understand how it all relates, I just know those are Paul’s terms.

 And as long as we have our humanness encasing this new nature, we have a struggle.
-And that is why Paul says in Romans 8 that we wait for the redemption of our what?
+And that is why Paul says, in Romans 8, that we wait for the redemption of our what?
 Of our bodies.
 Because if we can get a transformed body, then we’ve got the whole ball of wax.
-We’ve already had transformed soul.
-And see when you go to heaven, the biggest change has already been made.
-You're conversion was a bigger deal than your death will be.
+We’ve already had a transformed soul.
+And you see, when you go to heaven, the biggest change has already been made.
+Your conversion was a bigger deal than your death will be.
 Because you’ve already been made fit for heaven.
 All you got to do is get rid of this body.

 You become a Christian, God transforms the inner man, and that’s why Paul says in Romans 7, “I delight in the law of God with my inward man.”
 And he says, “When I sin, it is not I,” right?
 “It’s not I,” it’s what?
 “Sin that’s in me.”
 And where is it?
-“It’s in my flesh, he says.
+“It’s in my flesh,” he says.
 So we are a new a creation in our humanness.
-Now, we...I do not believe in eradication.
+Now, we – I do not believe in eradication.
 Eradication means that when you’re saved, your sin is eradicated, wiped out.
 That’s not true.
 That’s a lie.
-And I’ve met people and I’ve heard people speak who said they have not sinned and they redefine sin frankly.
+And I’ve met people, I’ve heard people speak who said they have not sinned and they redefine sin, frankly.
 They have to.
 I mean, it’s the height of something or other to say you don’t sin anymore.

 In the first place 1 John says, “You make God a,” what?
 “If any man says he has not sinned, he makes God a liar.”
 So you just need to understand all we’re talking about is semantics right here.
 Steve’s a – Steve was playing the organ a little while ago.
 His father was here one Sunday and he’s a very fine Bible scholar.
-He’s taught Greek at Biola for years and years and years, Dr. Stursse, and made some tremendous contributions to the biblical field and the New Testament.
-And he was listening to me preach on this and he came to me and he said, “I appreciate that, John.”
+He’s taught Greek at Biola for years and years and years, Dr. Stursse, and made some tremendous contributions to the biblical field in the New Testament.
+And he was listening to me preach on this and he came to me and he said, “I appreciated that, John.”
 He said, “I didn’t mind you taking away my old nature, as long as you gave me something else to stick my sin in.”

 JOHN: How do you differentiate persecution from what?